Brainchip-Inc/akida_examples/doc/model_zoo_performance.rst

   scripts.
 Please refer to the `model zoo API reference <./api_reference/akida_models_apis.html#model-zoo>`__ for a complete list of the available models.

-| This page lists the performance of all models from the zoo reported for both Akida 1.0 and Akida 2.0.
-Please
+| This page lists the performance of all models from the zoo reported for Akida 1.0, Akida 2.0 and
-  refer to:
+  Akida Pico.
+Please refer to:

 * `Akida 1.0 models`_ for models targeting the Akida Neuromorphic Processor IP 1.0 and the AKD1000 reference SoC,
 * `Akida 2.0 models`_ for models targeting the Akida Neuromorphic Processor IP 2.0,
+* `Akida Pico models`_ for models targeting the Akida Pico Neuromorphic Processor IP,
 * `Upgrading to Akida 2.0 tutorial <./examples/quantization/plot_1_upgrading_to_2.0.html>`_ to understand the architectural differences between 1.0 and 2.0 models and their respective workflows.